literaltao/openwf/README.md

 Finally, the ensemble PO is in ensemble-short.py.
 Similarly, some modifications are necessary for it to work on the sample data set.

+We did not share all of the code we used in the paper; most of the rest of the code is fairly simple (e.g. sensitive client identification problem) and can be easily recreated from the description.
+We are nevertheless willing to share our other code if needed; contact us by e-mail.

 ### Site lists and scripts

 userscript-click.txt was used to load LINK1 and userscript-move.txt was used to load AJAX1.